Horton Hall: History

 The earliest entry for Horton can be found in the Domesday Book from 1086, when Odbert held 2 hides "in Hortone".
 The land passed down to his son Alouf de Merke in the following century but it is not until the early 14th century that Ralph de Botyler is certified Lord of the Manor of Horton, implying the existence of a messuage of some significance.
 The manor passed to John Mortimer of Grendon who passed it on to Roger Salisbury, commemorated in 1492 by a brass plaque in St. Mary's Church at Horton.
-Roger's grand-daughter Mary married William Parr, uncle to Henry VIII's sixth and last queen, Catherine Parr.
+Roger's grand-daughter Mary married William Parr, uncle to Henry VIII's sixth and last queen, Katherine Parr.
 Having become Lord of the Manor, William was created Baron Parr of Horton in 1543 and is memorialised with his wife Mary in a fine alabaster altar tomb in Horton Church.
 William had made Maud Parr his eldest daughter aged eight his heir in 1517.
 She was promised to the ten year old Ralph Lane and William saw over them, and their later marriage, until Ralph's twentieth birthday.

 Ownership passed to the first Earl of Manchester Henry Montagu in the early 17th Century.
 Over the next 160 years, six generations of the Montagu family added to the house and extended the grounds.
 An estate map of 1622 reveals a sizeable Tudor mansion built around two courtyards and an octagonal tower in its southeastern corner, the birth place of Charles Montagu, 1st Earl of Halifax, who later established the Bank of England.
 By 1721, the Montagus had set about developing the house and estate, surrounding the house with formal gardens in keeping with their growing influence both locally and in Parliament.
 The last Montagu to live at Horton, George Montagu-Dunk, 2nd Earl of Halifax, extended the house even further commencing around 1742, eventually completely replacing the original medieval edifice with a grand Palladian mansion designed by Daniel Garrett, completed by Thomas Wright after 1753, when Garrett died.
 Contemporary drawings reveal a central dome and two bows topped by domes, the latter observed by Horace Walpole when he visited in 1763.